There’s nothing like being in the great outdoors, whether you’re exercising around your hometown or exploring a new place.

-I mean, granted, we need to wear practical clothing pieces that are breathable and comfortable for hours of activity.
-But we also want to find a fashionable hiking outfit so that we look just as good as we feel, especially if we’re on a hiking date.
+Granted, we need to wear practical clothing pieces that are breathable and comfortable for hours of activity.
+But we also want to find something fashionable so that we look just as good as we feel, especially if we’re on a hiking date.
 Right?

 How to dress for a hike rule 101: check the weather forecast.
 Obviously, what to wear hiking in winter is going to differ substantially from a summer hiking outfit.

 For the winter months, you’re going to need more layers and thermals in the form of a beanie hat, gloves, underwear, top and leggings.
 You’ll also need to finish off your outfit with a thicker outer jacket, like a fleece or puffer coat, to stay warm in the cold temperatures.

 During summertime, how to dress for a hike becomes a lot easier.
 You often only need a top, leggings and a rain jacket (just in case) and you’re pretty much good to go!

 In terms of deciding which clothes to wear for a hike, it’s important to pick out key pieces that are made of functional fabrics.
 They should have favourable properties that assist you with a full day of hiking or walking around.

 - Nylon (the most common fabric for hiking due to its durable and abrasion-resistant properties)

 - Polyester (slightly less durable than nylon but more breathable and moisture-wicking)

 - Fleece (often made out of polyester but with thicker fibres, soft and warm)